Master of Arts, Theology

 Recognizing that “faith is necessarily ecclesial” (Francis, Lumen Fidei 22), the MAT degree program at MTSM places the study of theology “at the service of the faith of Christians” and sees its communion with the pastors of the Church as providing the “certainty of attaining to the word of Christ in all its integrity” (Francis, Lumen Fidei 36).

 Admission to the MAT requires an earned bachelor’s degree with a 3.0 cumulative GPA for admission.

-Prospective students should submit the School of Theology Application, the $30 application fee, two letters of recommendation, and official transcripts from any prior college course work.
+Prospective students should submit the School of Theology General Application, two letters of recommendation, and official transcripts from any prior college course work.
 Applicants must possess an earned baccalaureate degree with a 3.0 average.

 The MAT requires 36 credit hours of graduate course work, including the writing and successful defense of a thesis.
 Students must maintain a 3.25 GPA during their studies in order to be in good standing.
 After completing all course requirements, students must pass a comprehensive examination consisting of objective and essay-based questions.